Advertising IconsFeaturedJosy Paul

 Many advertisers identify tensions within categories.
 Josy Paul identified tensions within society.

-His work often started with a human truth, a cultural contradiction or an overlooked behaviour rather than a product feature.
+His work often began with a human truth, a cultural contradiction, or an overlooked behaviour rather than a product feature.
+He looked beyond what brands wanted to say and focused on conversations people were already having.

-Unlike many purpose-driven campaigns that rely on statements, Paul's work often relied on participation, encouraging audiences to question, reflect and act.
+Unlike many purpose-led campaigns that rely on declarations, Paul's work often encouraged participation—inviting audiences to question, reflect, and engage rather than simply consume a message.

 Legacy

-Josy Paul helped broaden how success could be defined in Indian advertising.
+Josy Paul helped redefine what success could look like in Indian advertising.

-He proved that effectiveness and social impact are not mutually exclusive.
-A campaign could drive business results while also influencing culture.
+He proved that commercial effectiveness and cultural impact are not opposing goals.
+A campaign could drive business results while also shaping attitudes and influencing conversations.

-Today, brands across categories actively seek opportunities to participate in social and cultural conversations.
-While the industry now refers to this as purpose-driven marketing, Josy Paul was demonstrating its potential long before it became a boardroom buzzword.
+Today, brands across categories actively seek a place in social and cultural discourse.
+While the industry now calls this purpose-driven marketing, Paul was demonstrating its potential long before it became a boardroom priority.

-His legacy lies not just in the campaigns he created, but in the broader belief he helped establish: that advertising can be commercially successful while still contributing something meaningful to society.
+His legacy lies not only in the campaigns he created, but in the belief he helped establish: that advertising can grow brands while also contributing something meaningful to society.

 Keep reading